Total Carbon Footprint

 Once an Apple product reaches the end of its useful life, we will help you recycle it responsibly.
-Apple has instituted recycling programs in cities and university campuses in 95 per cent of the countries where our products are sold, diverting more than 151,504 metric tonnes of equipment from landfills since 1994.
-In regions where we don’t have a formal take-back program, we arrange for pick-up, transport and environmentally sound recycling of end-of-life electronics.
-Our goal for 2010 was to achieve a worldwide recycling rate of 70 per cent.
+Apple has instituted recycling programmes in cities and university campuses in 95 per cent of the countries where our products are sold, diverting more than 151,504 metric tons of equipment from landfill since 1994.
+In regions where we don’t have a formal take-back programme, we arrange for pickup, transport and environmentally sound recycling of end-of-life electronics.
+Our goal in 2010 was to achieve a worldwide recycling rate of 70 per cent.
 (To calculate this rate, we use a measurement that assumes a seven-year product lifetime.
 The weight of the materials we recycle each year is compared to the total weight of the products Apple sold seven years earlier.)
 We met and exceeded that goal in 2010.
 This far surpasses the last reported numbers from Dell and HP, numbers that were each lower than 20 per cent.
-In 2012, Apple global recycling exceeded our 70 per cent goal, and we are confident that we will maintain this level though to 2015.
+In 2012, Apple global recycling once again exceeded our 70 per cent goal and we are confident that we will maintain this level up to the end of 2015.

-Apple’s facilities — including corporate offices, distribution hubs, data centres and retail stores — account for 2 per cent of our total greenhouse gas emissions.
+Apple’s facilities — including corporate offices, distribution hubs, data centres and retail stores — account for two per cent of our total greenhouse gas emissions.

 greenhouse gas emissions